AdaCore/aws/docs/source/working_with_mails.rst

    Write_All_Attachments (Message);

-  It is also possible to retrieve the attachment's filename, the content as a memory stream.
+  It is also possible to retrieve the attachment's filename and the content as a memory stream.
 See :ref:`AWS.POP`.

 * Closing the connection